fullcalendar/fullcalendar-workspace/premium/bundle/README.md

 # FullCalendar Premium Bundle

-Easily render a full-sized drag & drop calendar with a combination of standard **AND** [premium](https://fullcalendar.io/docs/premium) plugins
+Easily render a full-sized drag & drop calendar with a combination of standard & [premium](https://fullcalendar.io/docs/premium) plugins

 This `fullcalendar-scheduler` package bundles these plugins: